How to Write a Standout Value Proposition (Plus Examples)

 What is a value proposition?

 A value proposition is a statement that clearly defines the value your business promises to deliver to customers.
-It’s what makes the product or service ou offer compelling to your target consumer.
+It’s what makes the product or service compelling to your target consumer.
 Typically, a strong value proposition possesses each of the following criteria:

 - It focuses on your target customer’s pain point: How does your product or service fix a problem or improve your customer’s life?